Time to read: 8 minutes, 38 seconds

 - Base image: Set to

-- CPU: Set to 6.
-This is the number of CPUs for the VM.
+- CPU: Set to 3.
+This is the number of CPUs for the VM (Virtual Machine).

-- vCPU: Set to 6.
-Unless CPU is 3, must be half of or the exact number of CPUs.
-Basically, this indicates if hyperthreading is enabled.
-If vCPU equals CPU, hyperthreading is enabled.
+- vCPU: Set to 3.
+Unless the CPU is 3, it must be half of or the exact number of CPUs.
+This denotes if hyperthreading is enabled.
+For example, if the vCPU equals CPU, hyperthreading is enabled.

 VM name limitations